codrsquad/setupmeta/README.rst

              version: (setupmeta.py:24) 0.0.1

 In the above output:

-- We ran ``python setup.py explain`` - "explain" is a command provided by setupmeta (see Commands_), it's there to help you see what definitions came from where

 - The ``author`` key was seen in ``setupmeta.py`` line 27, and the value was name + email, that got "auto-adjusted" and filled in as ``author`` + ``author_email`` properly as shown.